Rudy Giuliani Says American People Will ‘Revolt’ If Donald Trump Is Impeached

 “You have this Cohen guy, he doesn’t know anything about Russian collusion, he doesn’t know anything about obstruction, he’s a massive liar.”

-Regarding the odds of Donald Trump’s impeachment, Rudy Giuliani stressed that it’s “inevitable” that he won’t, and suggested that the recent developments with Manafort and Cohen have turned things “very much in the president’s favor.”
+Regarding the odds of Donald Trump’s impeachment, Rudy Giuliani stressed that it’s “inevitable” that he won’t be removed, and suggested that the recent developments with Manafort and Cohen have turned things “very much in the president’s favor.”

 “I think impeachment would be totally horrible.
 I mean, there’s no reason.
 He didn’t collude with the Russians.
 He didn’t obstruct justice.
 Everything that Cohen says has been disproved,” Giuliani added, as quoted by CNN.